Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit Dr. David Yoo & Dr. Daniel Quon to have your cornea monitored in order to prevent GPC from worsening or recurring.South Coast Optometry is dedicated to helping patients from the Costa Mesa, Orange County, Newport Beach, Irvine,and throughout California enjoy great vision and comfort with scleral lenses.
+Make sure to regularly visit Dr. David Yoo & Dr. Daniel Quon to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Costa Mesa, Orange County, Newport Beach, and Irvine, California and surrounding communities.